Michael Fraser is a founding member of the Shortleaf Band, named after the Shortleaf Pine found in the great southern forests of the Ozark Mountains.

 It was through this experience that Michael understood the communication between music and dance.
 Bob once told Michael “You may think you’re a hot fiddler, but if the dancers don’t invite you back, you ain’t a fiddler.
 You’ve got to give the dancers a place to put their foot”.

 Mike is the lead player for Shortleaf on fiddle, mandolin and guitar.

-Tenley Hansen is a former musical stage performer who has moved into the folk music genre.
+Tenley Fraser is a former musical stage performer who has moved into the folk music genre.
 She has lived in Kansas City most of her life and has been performing for The Shortleaf Band since 2005.
 A singer/songwriter with a folksy alto voice; she plays keyboards, guitar, fiddle and mandolin.